Jonathunky/everycase/pages/support.md

 # It's free real website!

 And it respects visitors.
-That's why FineWoven Empire:
+That's why Finest Woven:

 - Does not track you in any way, shape, or form
 - Does not embed personalized ads